 In lieu of lost meteorological data, Provider will utilize such data obtained from a nearby meteorological station that Provider monitors and selects for such purpose.

 In lieu of lost electricity data, Provider will utilize the cumulative data from Solar PV System meter readings to calculate the electricity generated during the missing interval.
-In the event that data from the Solar PV System meter is inaccurate or missing, Provider will simulate electricity production during the missing interval utilizing measured meteorological data and PVSyst.
+In the event that data from the Solar PV System meter is inaccurate or missing, Provider will simulate electricity production during the missing interval utilizing measured meteorological data and Approved Performance Modeling Software.
 The simulated electricity production during the missing interval will be added to the Actual Generation for the subject Guarantee Year.

 Guarantee